pritis-spektra/dvlprprdctvtyghdepth/Lab07/Lab7.md

     ![](./media/image1.png)

-2. Open the folder in Visual Studio code.
+2. Open the folder in Visual Studio code.Sign in with your GitHub Copilot license account

 ![](./media/image2.png)

 3. Open Terminal and select Git Bash and run below command to create a    folder

     +++mkdir cloudtask-api && cd cloudtask-api+++